NeuralEnsemble/pype9/doc/source/installation.rst

 * libhdf5-serial-dev
 * libyaml-dev

-Similar packages can be in other package managers (e.g. Homebrew_).
+Similar packages can be found in other package managers on other distributions/systems (e.g. Homebrew_).

 Docker (Windows/Linux/MacOS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~